What is Asaram Bapu case?

-Self-styled godman Asaram Bapu must be feeling restless in his cell at Jodhpur Central jail as April 25 approaches.
-Why?
-A special SC/ST court in Jodhpur is all set to pronounce the verdict in a 2012 rape case against him.
-He has been in jail since August 31, 2013.
-Quite famous among his followers all over the country, he was charged under relevant sections of the Protection of Children from Sexual Offences (POCSO) Act and the Scheduled Castes and Tribes (Prevention of Atrocities) Act.
+A Jodhpur court is all set to pronounce its verdict in a 2012 rape case against self-styled godman Asaram Bapu.
+Asaram, who has been in jail since August 31, 2013, was charged under relevant sections of the Protection of Children from Sexual Offences (POCSO) Act and the Scheduled Castes and Tribes (Prevention of Atrocities) Act.

 Charges were framed under sections 342 (for wrongful confinement), 354A (sexual harassment), 370(4) (trafficking), 376(2)f (rape on a woman when she is under twelve years of age), 506 (criminal intimidation), 509/34 and 120 (B) (criminal conspiracy).